diamirio/AndroidAppTemplate/README.md

 * Kotlin
 * Android Architecture Component Navigation for navigation
-* Koin for dependency injection
+* Koin for dependency injection (or Dagger2 if preferred)
 * Retrofit/OkHttp/Gson for networking
-* AndroidReactor (MVI) as architectural pattern
+* Reaktor (MVI) as architectural pattern
 * (Room for local data storage)

 ## App structure

 For each feature a separate module should be created.
 The `core` module should be implemented in each module and contains code that is needed for all modules, for example an api or a database that is needed in multiple feature modules.
-The `app`module contains Android app related code.
+The `app` module contains Android app related code.
 Depending on the project size

 * each feature could be contained in a separated module to support and promote reusability, such as for example a `login` module or a `map` module.
 Each module then contains all the necessary code for the module to **live** on its own.
 For example a `login` module could contain the login api, the token storage database and the view containing the login user interface.